- Accommodation on double occupancy basis.

-Apply for a Chinese visa in your country and provide us a copy of the visa and photo page of the passport a minimum 45 days before your trip date.
+Apply for a Chinese visa in your country and provide us a copy of the visa and photo page of the passport a minimum of 45 days before your trip date.
 For some good reason, DO NOT disclose your Tibet intention; otherwise, the visa procedure becomes tedious.
 We will obtain your Tibet entry permit at Lhasa and will ship it to your address (e.g., hotel) at the gateway city in China.
 Tibetan tourism does not allow shipping permits to the foreign address.
 You will need to present the original entry permit to get on the flight to Lhasa.
 Besides Entry Permit, there will be a few other permits that your Guide will be holding for you.

 Traveling via Kathmandu, Nepal

 If you are going to Tibet via Kathmandu, Nepal, you don’t need to do anything at your end.
 In this case, the Tibet Tourism regulation requires that we apply for your Chinese visa in Kathmandu.
 We will obtain a Visa Invitation Letter for you from the Tibetan Tourism Bureau at Lhasa and submit this document with your passport and completed visa application forms at the Chinese embassy in Kathmandu.
-Chinese embassy accepts visa application only on Monday, Wednesday, and Friday.
+Chinese embassy accepts visa applications only on Monday, Wednesday, and Friday.
 The visa processing takes three business days.
 While this may sound complicated, we will take care of all this process, leaving you free for sightseeing.
 Please bring one passport size photo.

 Accommodations and facilities

 The hotels in this trip are four-star properties in Lhasa, Tsedang and Shigatse, and three-star in Gyantse by local standard.
 Please, do not compare them with the western hotels of the same rating.
-All hotels provide en suite bathroom with running hot and cold water.
+All hotels provide an en suite bathroom with running hot and cold water.
 The hospitality industry in Tibet is still underway, and so Tibetan hotels do not meet the western standard.
-A power outage is common problem in Tibet, and if that happens, it may disrupt the supply of hot water.
+A power outage is a common problem in Tibet, and if that happens, it may disrupt the supply of hot water.